Configuring Default Playback Device in Windows 11 – Step-by-Step Guide 2026

 Step 1: Make sure your Bluetooth headphones are paired and connected.
 You can verify this under Settings > Bluetooth & devices.

-Step 2: Click the speaker icon in the taskbar to open Quick Settings.
+Step 2: Press Win + A or click the speaker icon in the taskbar to open Quick Settings.

-Step 3: Click the arrow icon next to the volume slider to open the Sound output panel.
+Step 3: Click the arrow icon (Select a sound output button) next to the volume slider to open the Sound output panel.

 Step 4: Your Bluetooth headphones will appear in the Output device list.
 Click on them to make them the active default.
 The blue bar on the left confirms the selection is active.